grapl-security/grapl/src/rust/plugin-work-queue/README.md

 Otherwise, if the message is not successfully processed but can be retried, do nothing.
 It will be picked up again later.

-### Visibility Timeout
-The visibility timeout is a duration in which a message will not be picked up again by another worker.

-Right now we use a static visibility timeout.
-It likely makes more sense to increment that timeout somehow, and to have the base timeout be based on a client provided value.

 ## Hardcoded Values and Next Steps
 Right now we have some hardcoded values that, in the future, we can and should make dynamic.